homes32/pebakery-docs/Commands/Control/AddVariables.md

 # AddVariables

-Reads variables from another section, plugin, or file into the current plugins run-time environment.
+Reads variables from another section, script, or file into the current scripts run-time environment.

 ## Syntax